 Elective courses provide you with opportunities to explore your interests, customize your university experience, as well as increase your breadth of knowledge and skills outside of your major.
 Essentially, you get to choose what you want to learn!

-For further assistance, consult with an academic advisor and review some of the benefits electives can provide.
+For further assistance, consult with an academic advisor at your campus and review some of the benefits electives can provide:

 Enhance your selected/intended program of study

 Major-related electives can help you develop an in-depth understanding about the area you are studying.
 For example, BBA students may choose business electives in the area of accounting to prepare for a career path that leads to a professional designation (e.g. C.A., C.G.A., C.M.A.).